BBC Television Shakespeare: Behind the scenes

-In line with producer Jonathan Miller's aesthetic policy, director Elijah Moshinsky used the work of artists as visual influence.
+Director Elijah Moshinsky worked with the same lighting designer, John Summers, and sound engineer, Derek Miller-Timmins, for all five of his BBC productions.
+In line with producer Jonathan Miller's aesthetic policy, Moshinsky used the work of artists as visual influence.
 Of particular importance was Georges de La Tour.
 Moshinsky showed some of de La Tour's work to lighting technician John Summers, as he wanted to capture the dark/light contrast of the work, as well as the prominence of silhouettes and chiaroscuro effects common in the paintings.
 Summers loved this idea and worked it into his lighting.
-For example, he lit the scene where the widow agrees to Helena's wager as if it was illuminated by a single candle.
+For example, he lit the scene where the widow agrees to Helena's wager as if it were illuminated by a single candle.
 To achieve this, he used a projector bulb hidden by objects on the table to simulate the sense of a single bright light source.
-Summers would go on to win Best Lighting at the 1981 BAFTAs for his work on this episode.

 Moshinsky was also very careful about camera placement.
-The opening shot is a long shot of Helena, before eventually moving in to a close up.
+The opening shot is a long shot of Helena, before eventually moving into a close-up.
 Of this opening, Moshinsky commented "I wanted to start with a long shot of Helena and not move immediately to close-up – I didn't want too much identification with her, I wanted a picture of a woman caught in an obsession, with the camera static when she speaks, clear, judging her words.
 I wanted to start with long shots because I felt they were needed to place people in their context and for the sake of atmosphere.
 I wanted the atmosphere to help carry the story."
 With the exception of one shot, every shot in the episode is an interior.
 The only exterior shot is that of Parolles as he passes the women looking out the window in Florence.
 The shot is framed in such a way, however, that none of the surroundings are seen.
+(This was one reason Moshinsky cut the two scenes with the Florentine Duke; along with being extraneous to the plot, they potentially required a sense of the outdoors.)
 For the shot where the King and Helena dance into the great hall, the scene was shot through a pane of glass which had the ceiling and walls of the hall painted on it, to give the appearance of a much larger and grander room than was actually present.
 The idea for the scenes between the King and Helena to be so sexually charged was actor Donald Sinden's own.
+The choice to cast Leach as the Widow was grounded in Moshinsky's desire not to have the role be a cameo from a comic actress, as often seen on stage.
+He wanted the Widow to be a fully-rounded character whom Helena could learn from.